Martin Luther King Jr.: Early childhood

-King memorized and sang hymns, and stated verses from the Bible, by the time he was five years old.
-Over the next year, he began to go to church events with his mother and sing hymns while she played piano.
-His favorite hymn to sing was "I Want to Be More and More Like Jesus"; he moved attendees with his singing.
+Martin King Jr. memorized hymns and Bible verses by the time he was five years old.
+Beginning at six years old, he attended church events with his mother and sang hymns while she played piano.
+His favorite hymn was "I Want to Be More and More Like Jesus".
 King later became a member of the junior choir in his church.
-King enjoyed opera, and played the piano.
-As he grew up, King garnered a large vocabulary from reading dictionaries and consistently used his expanding lexicon.
-He got into physical altercations with boys in his neighborhood, but oftentimes used his knowledge of words to stymie fights.
-King showed a lack of interest in grammar and spelling, a trait that he carried throughout his life.
-In 1939, King sang as a member of his church choir in slave costume, for the all-white audience at the Atlanta premiere of the film Gone with the Wind.
+He enjoyed opera, and played the piano.
+King garnered a large vocabulary from reading dictionaries.
+He got into physical altercations with boys in his neighborhood, but oftentimes used his knowledge of words to stop or avoid fights.
+King showed a lack of interest in grammar and spelling, a trait that persisted throughout his life.
+In 1939, King sang as a member of his church choir dressed as a slave for the all-white audience at the Atlanta premiere of the film Gone with the Wind.
 In September 1940, at the age of 11, King was enrolled at the Atlanta University Laboratory School for the seventh grade.
-While there, King took violin and piano lessons, and showed keen interest in his history and English classes.
+While there, King took violin and piano lessons and showed keen interest in history and English classes.

-On May 18, 1941, when King had sneaked away from studying at home to watch a parade, King was informed that something had happened to his maternal grandmother.
-Upon returning home, he found out that she had suffered a heart attack and died while being transported to a hospital.
-He took the death very hard and believed that his deception of going to see the parade may have been responsible for God taking her.
-King jumped out of a second-story window at his home, but again survived an attempt to kill himself.
-His father instructed him in his bedroom that King should not blame himself for her death, and that she had been called home to God as part of God's plan that could not be changed.
-King struggled with this, and could not fully believe that his parents knew where his grandmother had gone.
-Shortly thereafter, King's father decided to move the family to a two-story brick home on a hill that overlooked downtown Atlanta.
+On May 18, 1941, when King had sneaked away from studying at home to watch a parade, he was informed that something had happened to his maternal grandmother.
+After returning home, he learned she had a heart attack and died while being transported to a hospital.
+He took her death very hard and believed that his deception in going to see the parade may have been responsible for God taking her.
+King again jumped out of a second-story window at his home but again survived.
+His father instructed him that Martin Jr. should not blame himself and that she had been called home to God as part of God's plan.
+Martin Jr. struggled with this.
+Shortly thereafter, Martin Sr. decided to move the family to a two-story brick home on a hill overlooking downtown Atlanta.